-In Namibia water and land resources management is carried out at basin level.
-There are 11 water basins in the country, EPL 7278 area is located entirely within the Kuiseb River Basin.
+In Namibia water and land resources management is carried out at the basin level.
+There are 11 water basins in the country, EPL 7279 area is located entirely within the Kuiseb River Basin.
 The EPL site is mainly composed of dry open plains with various surface water features across the sites that are likely to be flowing during periods of high rainfall.
-The proponent will source water for its exploration activities from either Swakopmund, the Ganab water source, or from a groundwater borehole drilled on site during exploration activities.
-The hydrology of the EPL is displayed in FIGURE 17.
+The proponent will source water for its exploration activities from either Swakopmund, the Ganab water source, or from a groundwater borehole drilled on-site during exploration activities.
+The hydrology of the EPL is displayed in Figure 16.

-FIGURE 17 - HYDROLOGY OF EPL 7436
+FIGURE 16 - HYDROLOGY OF EPL 7279